-Professor & Founding Director of Center for International Economic Law and Policy (CIELP), Law School, University of International Business and Economics, Beijing
+Professor and Founding Director, Center for International Economic Law and Policy (CIELP), Law School, University of International Business and Economics (UIBE), Beijing, China

 Mr. Manjiao Chi (Cliff Chi) is Full Professor and Founding Director, Center for International Economic Law and Policy (CIELP), Law School, University of International Business and Economics (UIBE), Beijing, China.
 His recent research and teaching focus on international economic law and policy, dispute settlement, global development and cooperation law, as well as Chinese and comparative law.
 He is author of various monographs and numerous articles in leading journals in English and Chinese, with his recent book titled “Integrating Sustainable Development in International Investment Law” (Routledge, 2017).
 Prior to joining UIBE, he was Full Professor and Deputy Director, International Economic Law Institute, Law School, Xiamen University, China; Senior Fellow, Centre for Global Cooperation Research, Germany; and Expert Counsel-in-Residence, Department of Treaty and Law, Ministry of Commerce of the People’s Republic of China (MOFCOM)(on Secondment).